chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 Chocolatey supports PowerShell v2+ because it supports Windows 7+/Windows Server 2008+ (Windows Server 2003 is supported currently, but is deprecated and expected to be removed in a future version).
 Due to that, PowerShell v2 is expected to work when you run anything here.

+For a reference of which cmdlets are available in PowerShell v2, please see the following link: http://adamringenberg.com/powershell2/

 ### 1.1.13 Chocolatey compatibility

 Packages are expected to be compatible with the Chocolatey version available 12 months ago.